 “Rwy wedi cael fy hyfforddi gan y rhai sydd yn deall y gwirionedd, ac yn awr rwy dan orchymyn.
 Ni fedr neb fy rhwystro i.
 Un gryfach nag ef, yr un a aeth yn gaeth i gyffuriau, ydwyf fi.
 Rwy’n ddeallus, wedi cael gormodedd o addysg.
 Rwy’n rhugl ac yn ddyfeisgar, tra oedd ef yn y pen draw yn enghraifft druenus o fod dynol, wedi’i dwyllo a’i dorri.
 Am hyn o dro yr arhosaf fy nghyfle, wrth ddisgwyl i’r Sêl Ysgarlad ymddangos.”

 Fi sy 'di bod yn ceisio 'ngair hudol 'yn hunan, 'lly, ac yn ddiweddar wi 'di ddarganfod e – er dwi’m yn mynd i ‘sgrifennu fe ‘ma, na’i ddweud e.
 Ond ma'n air wedi'i greu drwy ddefnyddio llythrennau cynta’ enwau rhai Duwdodau Dieithr.
 Ac ma'n llawn doethineb a nerth, y gair 'ma, wi eisoes wedi darganfod 'ny.
 Wi’n mynd i ddefnyddio fe i ‘nhrawsffurfio'n hunan yn llwyr.
 Chwedyn fe alla i chwilio am y Graig Fythol ble bydda i'n cipio'r llucheden i newid culni'n dderbyniad, a chasineb yn gariad, unwaith ac am byth.
 Ar ôl 'ny, fe fydda i'n diflannu o'r Byd cyffredin, wrth 'yn atal 'yn hunan, diolch i ‘mhwerau hudol, rhag mynd yn gonfensiynol, a normal, a diflas.
-A 'lly, yn y Byd Braf, Newydd, sy'n bwydo fel parasit ar ein gobeithion a'n hofnau, ac sy'n tyfu'n gyson wrth aeddfedu a mynd yn fwy cymhleth o achos 'ny, fe fydda i’n byw gyda ‘Nhywysoges Brydferth.
+A 'lly, yn y Byd Braf, Newydd, sy'n bwydo fel symbiont ar ein gobeithion a'n hofnau, ac sy'n tyfu'n gyson wrth aeddfedu a mynd yn fwy cymhleth o achos 'ny, fe fydda i’n byw gyda ‘Nhywysoges Brydferth.
 Ac fe fydd cyfeillgarwch, a gobaith yn ennill dros golled, galar, beirniadaeth, a dychryn, o'r diwedd.

 “Pan ddaw’r tro, myfi a ollynga’n rhydd nerthoedd na welwyd erioed o’r blaen ar wyneb y Ddaear gron, o gaeau seithliw’r Nw Yrth.
 Oblegid mai myfi oedd y baban a grëwyd trwy gastiau hudol, fydd yn cyflawni’r cyfamod a wnaethpwyd â’r Dewin cyntaf yn ystod y cyfnod cynharaf, yn Nhŷ Aileni oedd fy medd a’m bru hefyd.
 A dyma dywod amser yn diwrthdro ehedeg, ‘chep – er – chep – er – chep – er,’ o awrwydr chwilfriw bodolaeth fodern, hyd nes y disgyn y cysgod olaf.
 Felly yr wyf wedi llefaru.
 Ac felly y bydd hi!”